 Getting a COVID-19 vaccine will help protect you, your family, your friends and the community

-There are a number of ways you can get your free COVID-19 vaccine.
+There are a number of ways you can get your COVID-19 vaccine.

-If you are eligible to receive the vaccine and your general practice is not providing it, you can access a free vaccine at a community clinic, pharmacy, GP respiratory clinic, or another GP accepting other patients.
-Check the Australian Government clinic finder.
+If you are eligible to receive the vaccine and your general practice is not providing it, you can access a free vaccine at apharmacy or another GP practice.

-Selected community pharmacies are delivering the AstraZeneca (Vaxzevria), Moderna (Spikevax) and Pfizer (Comirnaty) vaccine to people aged 12 years and older.
-Select pharmacies are delivering Moderna (Spikevax) to children aged 6-11 and paediatric Pfizer (Comirnaty) to children aged 5-11.
+Selected pharmacies are delivering the AstraZeneca (Vaxzevria), Moderna (Spikevax) and Pfizer (Comirnaty) vaccine to people aged 12 years and older.
+Some pharmacies are also delivering Moderna (Spikevax) to children aged 6-11 and paediatric Pfizer (Comirnaty) to children aged 5-11.
 Some pharmacies are also offering Novavax (Nuvaxovid) vaccines.

 Use the Australian Government clinic finder to find a participating pharmacy in your area.